grame-cncm/faust/architecture/unity/README.md

 The library files should be in the Assets/Plugins folder in your Unity project.
 Then, the relevant architecture set up should be filled in for each file in the plugin inspector.

+Finally, attache the c# script to a game object.

 ## Compiler requirements